There's one particular sound or sight that RV owners dread hearing/seeing.

 Once caught, you must release the mouse FAR AWAY.

 Make sure it's over two miles.
 Or they are coming back to their home in your camper.
+(And a released mouse may not make it.
+It is immediately susceptible to predators since it's in uncharted territory and doesn't know where to hide.)

 No-Kill Mouse Trap